PeterYves/worksample/2_fleshed_out_headline.md

 >> $ ruby -v
 ruby 2.5.0
 >
+>> Rails requires Ruby version 2.5.0 or later.
+If the version returned is less than 2.5, you'll need to install a fresh copy of Ruby.
 >> if it is not installed follow this link to install it [See Ruby Installation Guide!](https://www.ruby-lang.org/en/documentation/installation/).